redbear/Duo/docs/out_of_box_experience.md

 #### 1. Power on

-Connect your Duo to computer via its native USB port with micro USB cable (ensure that the cable has data exchangement capability).
+Connect your Duo to computer directly via its **Native** USB port with micro USB cable (ensure that the cable has data exchangement capability).
 Then the on-board RGB LED will keep flashing **blue**, i.e. the Duo is in Listening Mode for you to set Wi-Fi credentials.
 You'll learn that the Duo is more versatile when it is in Listening Mode.

 ![image](images/Duo-Blue.gif)